Tenlekshe/Tenlekshe/README.md

 -👀 I’m interested in AI/ML and Web3.

--🌱 I’m currently a Freshman at NSUT - CSDA branch.
+-🌱 I’m currently a Freshman at NSUT - CSDA PROGRAMME.

 When it comes to server-side development, I'm still learning.
 I like to create visually appealing websites and applications where users can easily find information.
 I am still exploring a variety of programming languages and trying to improve my communication skills.